mdkmax/meps/meps/README.md

 MEPS has its core Flask server located in `meps/meps.py`.
-The server config is located at `meps/meps_config.json` and allows the specification of the default mail provider and the API key for Mailgun.
+The server config is located at `meps/meps_config.json` and allows the specification of the default email provider and the API key for Mailgun.

-### Email Request Validation
+### Eemail Request Validation

-Each email sent to the email endpoint is validated by the `request_validator` module before being sent to the mail providers.
+Each email sent to the email endpoint is validated by the `request_validator` module before being sent to the email providers.
 The emails must meet the following requirements:

 1) The fields 'to', 'to_name', 'from', 'from_name', 'subject', and
-   'body' exist in the mail request
+   'body' exist in the email request
 2) Both 'to' and 'from' contain valid email addresses.

-### Mail Provider Loader
+### Email Provider Loader

-MEPS loads mail providers based on the `meps_config.json` through the `MailProviderLoader` class. `MailProviderLoader` loads all supported mail providers.
+MEPS loads email providers based on the `meps_config.json` through the `EmailProviderLoader` class. `MailProviderLoader` loads all supported email providers.

-MEPS then iterates through each mail provider and sends mail until one mail provider succeeds, or all mail providers fail.
+MEPS then iterates through each email provider and sends email until one email provider succeeds, or all email providers fail.

-### Mail Providers
+### Email Providers

-Each mail provider is intended to be very simple and self-contained.
+Each email provider is intended to be very simple and self-contained.
 The `MailgunProvider` class sends the given email to the Mailgun service via a single POST request to the Mailgun HTTP API.

-Mailgun is currently the only supported mail provider.
+Mailgun is currently the only supported email provider.

 ### Tests